-not possible to perform.
+operative removal [2].
+Sometimes that approach is not possible to perform.
 The presence of large lead vegetations or a septal atrial defect poses additional difficulties for explantation as many methods cannot be used because the potential hazard of embolism.
 Besides this, the procedure is not 100% effective and it could fail.
-In a few cases, combined techniques (transvenous lead removal and by sternotomy with cardiopulmonary bypass) are necessary [3].
+In a few cases combined techniques (transvenous lead removal and by sternotomy with extracorporeal circulation) are necessary [3].